DR Congo Volcano Aftershocks Rattle Residents, Damage Buildings - UrduPoint

 DR Congo Volcano Aftershocks Rattle Residents, Damage Buildings

-The eastern DR Congo city of Goma was shaken Wednesday by a series of shocks from the nearby Mount Nyiragongo volcano four days after its eruption, badly damaging several buildings, an AFP reporter said
+Aftershocks from the Mount Nyiragongo volcano in eastern DR Congo rattled the nearby city of Goma on Wednesday, four days after its eruption, badly damaging several buildings and prompting hundreds of residents to flee

-Goma, DR Congo, (APP - UrduPoint / Pakistan Point News - 26th May, 2021 ) :The eastern DR Congo city of Goma was shaken Wednesday by a series of shocks from the nearby Mount Nyiragongo volcano four days after its eruption, badly damaging several buildings, an AFP reporter said.
+Goma, DR Congo, (APP - UrduPoint / Pakistan Point News - 26th May, 2021 ) :Aftershocks from the Mount Nyiragongo volcano in eastern DR Congo rattled the nearby city of Goma on Wednesday, four days after its eruption, badly damaging several buildings and prompting hundreds of residents to flee.

-Residents felt the tremors at regular intervals throughout the night, with two powerful shocks from Africa's most active volcano triggering widespread alarm and causing terrified people to run out of their homes.
+The tremors were felt throughout the night.
+Two powerful shocks from Africa's most active volcano caused terrified people to run out of their homes.

 Authorities shut down the market, shops and several building sites as a precaution.